panhuangru/cs_taiwan_2022/OSI作業.md

 ## DNS vs DNSsec**
 - DNS is domain name system
 - DNS responsible for stranslating text host name into ip address
+- DNS is not secure
 - DNSSEC is DNS Security Extensions
-- authentication and integrity of dns
+- authentication: protect users from redirection to fraudulent websites and unintended addresses.

 ## telnet vs ssh
 -*telnet is use to acceSS remote serves
--aslo use to mange and configure  other network device such as (router, switch) -check if port are close or open in serve
+-aslo use to manage and configure  other network device such as (router, switch) -check if port are close or open in serve
 -telnet is a command line tool and no graphica user interfaces -all command sent in clear text so no encryption